customer-shootout

 Michel,

-The fact that no one recommends the pressings we sell as superior to those commonly touted by the so-called experts just tells us that the work we do is difficult and simply cannot be accomplished without a staff and a budget.
+The fact that no one recommends the pressings we sell as superior to those commonly touted by the so-called experts just confirms that the work we do is difficult and simply cannot be accomplished without a staff and a budget, which, of course, no one in the audiophile or record collecting world has — staff or budget — besides us.

 And that what we do is important.
 Essential even.